 Yes, it is.
 Visit a dentist ASAP to get your crown reattached or have it replaced.
-When a crown gets broken, knocks out, or falls off over your tooth, it leaves the underlying tooth unprotected.
+When a crown gets broken, knocked out, or falls off over your tooth, it leaves the underlying tooth unprotected.
 Not only pain and sensitivity are common, but there are risks of infection and damage to the dental pulp.

 This is because your dental crown had not sealed over your tooth or there was some sort of damage to your crown.
-This causes leakage of bacteria which have penetrated into the tooth structure.
+This causes leakage of bacteria that have penetrated into the tooth structure.